 One thing should be made perfectly clear before diving into this list: every city, village, hamlet and fjord in Iceland could likely be considered a “small-town” by definition.

 The country as a whole boasts a population just north of 300,000.
 Reykjavik, Europe’s northern most capital and the countries cultural hub, is by far the largest at 120,000.
-And while the city can often feel like a quaint town in itself (especially when bundled with a warm cup of Humarsúpa from Saegreifinn) this list will set out to explore some lesser-known gems that together make Iceland one of the hottest destinations.
+And while the city can often feel like a quaint town in itself (especially when bundled with a warm cup of Humarsúpa from Saegreifinn) this list will set out to explore some lesser-known gems that will be perfect for your Iceland Holiday.

 Vík – Population 291